sanskrit/raw_etexts_english/blogs/manasataramgini/2014-06-16_revisiting-dawn-in-the-rigveda.md

 +++
-title = "Revisiting dawn in thexa0R^igveda"
+title = "Revisiting dawn in the R^igveda"

 +++
 One of the most physically and mentally demanding performances in the